How Much Does a Piano Weigh & How to Move it?

 Recycle the Couch

 A sofa as a whole may not be recyclable.
 But some parts of it may be.
 Its wood, metal, and fabric can be repurposed and reused.
 Look for junk removal services or specialized furniture recycling programs in your city to recycle sofas.
+If your couch is part of a larger home setup, it might be easier to let furniture movers handle both the removal and transport of bulky pieces in one go.

 Hire a professional upholstery cleaner